tgjones/rasterizr/README.md

 but is completely implemented in software.
 If you're familiar with SharpDX and / or Direct3D 10/11, you'll be immediately at home with
 Rasterizr's API.

-Rasterizr is primarily intended as an education tool: its inner workings are roughly comparable to a modern GPU, so by studying how Rasterizr works, you will get a good idea of what your GPU is doing when you use a hardware API like Direct3D or OpenGL.
+Rasterizr is primarily intended as an educational tool.
+Its inner workings are roughly comparable to a modern GPU, so by studying how Rasterizr works, you will get a good idea of what your GPU is doing when you use a hardware API like Direct3D or OpenGL.